bobba-sai-rohith/Emotion-Detector/README.md

 # Emotion-detector
-A facial recognition and emotion detector made with Python and OpenCV.
+A facial recognition  model and emotion detector made with Python and OpenCV.